w4bo/AA2425-unibo-mldm/slides/00-introduction.md

 - Define the problem (of your interest!), the core of your project
 - Define your strategy (algorithms), find data (datasets), ...
-- Compare your strategy with already existing ones (if possibile) → Google, Google Scholar, ...
+- Compare your strategy with already existing ones (check on Google Scholar) ...
 - Describe the insights you extracted from your analysis

 Once defined your project:

 - Send me an email to discuss the details of your project
-- After my approval, register the group (2 people at maximum) and project here: https://forms.gle/T1hynSuu6LpRGtjw8
+- After my approval, register the group (2 people at maximum) and project here: [https://forms.gle/T1hynSuu6LpRGtjw8](https://forms.gle/T1hynSuu6LpRGtjw8)
-- Now you can start your project!
-  - With Colab, the code must be executable and without errors
+- Now you can start your project on Colab, the code must be executable and without errors

 ---